Certainty Blog

 What is a Near Miss?

-For example, a worker may slip on a wet floor, but manage to regain balance and avoid falling.
-Or a forklift may drop a load, but miss hitting anyone or anything.
-These are near misses that could have easily resulted in injuries or damages.
+For example, a worker may slip on a wet floor but regain their balance before falling.
+Similarly, a forklift may drop a load in a travel aisle but narrowly miss striking a coworker.
+Both are near misses — events that carry clear warning signals about uncontrolled hazards in the workplace.

 Barriers to Near Miss Reporting